-The bulk of the Commonwealth's powers are concurrently held (i.e. shared) with the states, of which the most important is contained within s 51.
-It confers 40 heads of power in relation to which the Commonwealth can legislate for the 'peace, order and good government of the Commonwealth' (see Figure 1.6, but note that while the numbering in s 51 runs to xxxix, an additional power has been added to s 51, as xxiiiA, dealing with Commonwealth allowances and pensions).
+those powers able to be shared between the federal and state parliaments The bulk of the Commonwealth's powers are concurrent powers; that is, they are concurrently held (i.e. shared) with the states.
+The most important concurrent power is contained within s 51 of the Australian Constitution.
+It confers 40 heads of power in relation to which the Commonwealth can legislate for the 'peace, order and good government of the Commonwealth' (see Figure 1.6).
+(Note that while the numbering in s 51 runs to xxxix [39] sections, an additional power has been added to s 51, as xxiiiA [23A], dealing with Commonwealth allowances and pensions.)

 While both the Commonwealth and the states have the power to legislate in the areas set out in s 51, political reality and s 109 in practice make it difficult for a state to legislate in an area where the Commonwealth has already passed legislation.
-See, for example, Wallis v Downard-Pickford (North Queensland) Pty Ltd [1994] HCA 17.
+See, for example, Wallis ν Downard-Pickford (North Queensland) Pty Ltd [1994] HCA 17.